 INTRODUCTION: In Ghana, a call from President Kenneth kaunda of Zambia for all Africans to identify themselves with the aspirations of Ghana's first President, the late Kwame Nkrumah.

-INTRODUCTION: In Ghana, a call from President Kenneth kaunda of Zambia for all Africans to identify themselves with the aspirations of Ghana's first President, the late Kwame Nkrumah. president kaunda, whose remarks were reported by the Ghana news Agency, visited Dr. Nkrumah's birthplace on Monday (17 January) -- the second day of a visit to Ghana during his four-nation West African tour.
+Background: INTRODUCTION: In Ghana, a call from President Kenneth kaunda of Zambia for all Africans to identify themselves with the aspirations of Ghana's first President, the late Kwame Nkrumah. president kaunda, whose remarks were reported by the Ghana news Agency, visited Dr. Nkrumah's birthplace on Monday (17 January) -- the second day of a visit to Ghana during his four-nation West African tour.
 He called the dead dictator "an important man who lived not only for Ghana and Africa but for all mankind".
 Later the same day, President Kaunda was shown round the Volta hydro-Electric dam at Akosombo -- one of the country's show-pieces.

 SYNOPSIS: He received with his host, Ghanaian leader General Ignatius Acheampong, and was greeted by local chiefs.
 The Volta hydro-Electric dam was a main feature of the one great economic act of the Nkrumah regime which ended in 1966.
 Finance was largely from large-scale investment by Britain and the united States.
 But while Nkrumah campaigned for the political unity of Africa, he began to lose touch with realities in Ghana.
 His administration was involved in some ruinously expensive development projects, and the once-prosperous nation became crippled with debt.
 Nkrumah, now officially 'rehabilitated' as a great statement, was bitterly reviled in Ghana after his overthrow.
 He died in Rumania in 1972 while in exile.